kaz-on/gitbucket-code-highlighter-plugin/README.md

 ## Operating requirements

-* GitBucket 4.32.0 or later.
+* GitBucket 4.32.0 or later
-* Web browsers that support ES2016 features.
+* Web browsers that support ES2016 features
   The latest version of Chrome or Firefox is recommended.